functionalafrica/content/thankyou.md

 Our first priority is to launch our educational program at the start of 2021, but shortly afterwards, we will start our **Hiring Consultation** which will guide our focus on the most effective actions we can take.
 And that is where we will need your input.

-So for now, if you share our goals, and have confidence in our approach, then please spread the word to others!
+But for now, if you share our goals, and have confidence in our approach, then please spread the word to others!